oracle/node-oracledb/doc/api.md

 Pool shrinkage happens when the application returns connections to the pool, and they are then unused for more than [`poolTimeout`](#propdbpooltimeout) seconds.
-Any excess connections above `poolMin` will then be closed.
-Prior to using Oracle Client 21, this pool shrinkage was only initiated when the pool was accessed.
+Any excess connections above `poolMin` will be closed.
+Prior to using Oracle Client 21, this pool shrinkage was only initiated when the pool was later accessed.

 For pools created with [External Authentication](#extauth), with [`homogeneous`](#createpoolpoolattrshomogeneous) set to *false*, or when using